 Ready to whip up a batch of chicken and vegetable chili?
 In order to get started, you’ll need some chili powder, ground cumin, salt, dried oregano, coriander, four skinned and boned chicken breasts, canola oil, medium (or mild, if you prefer) salsa, fresh green beans, Great Northern beans, diced tomatoes with garlic and onion, frozen corn kernels, brown rice and cilantro.
 As an extra garnish, we suggest adding Cabot Extra Sharp Cheddar (shredded, preferably), Cabot Sour Cream, Cabot Plain Greek Yogurt, tortilla chips and some freshly chopped cilantro too.
 The directions below highlight everything you need to know about making this recipe, but do remember that when preparing the chicken, it’s crucial that you dredge each chicken breast in your spice mixture—each piece should be evenly coated on all sides, as this will help to boost overall flavor.

 Still have a hankering for chili?
 Then try out our recipe for Frito Chili Pie, which makes eight to ten servings, and works well as both a lunch or dinner entrée.
 We hope you enjoyed trying out our recipe for garden chili.
-Cabot is a cooperative of over 800 farm families, and we work hard to produce only the best dairy products.
+Cabot is a co-operative of New England and New York dairy farm families, and we work hard to produce only the best dairy products.
 We’re confident that you and your family will love our chili, but we want to make sure it’s up to our high standards.
 After trying the recipe, please go ahead and rate and review it.

 1 tablespoon chili powder